wujinggrt/book-notes/ConcurrencyNotes.md

 }
 ```

-In C++ 17 with class template argument deduction feature, it can be perform in this way:
+In C++ 17 with class template argument deduction feature, it can be written in this way:
 ```C++
 std::lock_guard guard(some_mutext);
 ```